RGW Doctors Teach Military Ophthalmology Residents Trauma

 According to RGW’s Dr. Gordon Byrnes, who is joined by the practice’s Alex Melamud, Josh Levinson and Fellow Musa Abdelaziz in helping to plan the curriculum and teaching the course, advancements in technology now allow surgeons to use smaller and more effective instruments in performing vitrectomies to remove the internal tissues of the eye in trauma.
 He explains that while ocular trauma can lead to severe vision loss, proper early treatment maximizes a patient’s readiness for surgery and can often result in a higher quality of life for those sustaining wartime injuries.

-The course incorporates both lectures and lab sessions, with the latter featuring the use of a surgery simulator prototype that was initially designed to incorporate the eyeball, eyelid and eye socket trauma.
+The course incorporated both lectures and lab sessions, with the latter featuring the use of a surgery simulator prototype that was initially designed to incorporate the eyeball, eyelid and eye socket trauma.
 It has since been expanded to include facial and jaw injuries, and early prototypes of such critical ocular injuries as corneal lacerations are now in development.